djomo-moungoue/PowerShellScripting/README.md

 Open Hyper-V-Manager

+#### Create a private virtual switch (VLAN)
 Create a private virtual switch that is isolated from everything else.

 Connect it to the private network.

 Rename it to VLAN and Click `Apply` then `OK`

-Create the 3 Virtual Machines: DOMAINCONTROLLER, MEMBER1 and CLIENT1
+#### Create the 3 Virtual Machines: DOMAINCONTROLLER, MEMBER1 and CLIENT1

 DOMAINCONTROLLER and MEMBER1
     - Name and Location: